arpieb/Banyan/README.md

 ## Citation:

-If you make use of this code our find it helpful, please consider citing our paper:
+If you make use of this code or find it helpful, please consider citing our paper:

 <pre>
 @article{opper2024banyan,